alejandroscf/prometheus_salicru_exporter/README.md

 It pulls data from the Salicru EQX-SUN API and exposes in [localhost:9887](http://localhost:9887)

-Also handle Zero Injection mode
+Also handle Zero Injection mode automatically from OMIE prices

 # Installation

 ```
 git clone https://github.com/alejandroscf/prometheus_salicru_exporter
 pip install prometheus-client
+apt install at
 ```

 # Configuration